When can I claim special circumstances?

 • the date of the jury duty, court appearance, sporting or cultural event, or emergency service

-• how this affects your study
+• how this affects your study or ability to complete assignments or exams

 Course-related circumstances